It's unclear how Rachael Ray finds time to eat, let alone cook anything off-camera.

-Not that she went anywhere after 30 Minute Meals left Food Network in 2012—in fact, she's only become more ubiquitous over time—but the empire-launching cooking show is returning for a new run today, just in time to get the kids whose moms were pregnant with them in 2001, when the series first premiered, to start cooking.
+Even her empire-launching cooking show, 30 Minute Meals, returned for a new run in April after almost seven years—just in time to get the kids whose moms were pregnant with them in 2001, when the series first premiered, to start cooking.

 Ray, a former high school cheerleader (top of the pyramid, of course) with a fondness for jumping out of airplanes, was discovered in the '90s teaching a class with a gimmick of the same name at a gourmet grocery store, where she was a food buyer, in Albany, N.Y.